kenchiichi/K2-ExoticArmory/README.md

 #IMPORTANT INSTRUCTIONS

 This mod is not complete.
-You MUST follow these steps, in order if you want to get it to work.
-  - 1. Use the 'i' key to access the shop
+Use the 'i' key to access the shop
+Or if you want more of a challenge, I've hidden most of the items around the world, eyes up guardian!

 Thanks to BlauKitten for the support in making this SDK! ♥